The historical events are presented in an informal documentary style below

 Jon Postel passed away, his obituary was wriiten by Vint Cerf and published as RFC 2468 entitled "I REMEMBER IANA", a reference to to IANA the Internet Assigned Numbers Authority, it rememebers John as the first person to carry out these services personally, it begins "A long time ago, in a network, far far away, a great adventure took place!"

-Local Area Network (LAN) deployment gathered pace in the 1980s and proprietary mail systems, such Unix Mail gained usage, along with X.400 based systems
+Network deployments gathered pace in the 1980s and proprietary mail systems, such Unix Mail gained usage, along with X.400 based systems

 Until the early 1990s, it looked like these systems of a part of the Government Open Systems Interconnection Profile (GOSIP) would become the de facto system of electronic mail